yochaigal/cairn/wip/2e/forest-seeds.md

 ### Forest Theme

 For decades, order and stability of the forest was kept in check through an agreement between the forest witch **Anglwyst** and **Dormin**, the Wood's champion.
-The witch would use her magic to keep the trees and animals healthy, while the champion would ensure that hunters only kill creatures deemed expendable, indicated by a shock with white in their fur.
-The pact was magical and impermeable, and the forest was divided, barring both the witch nor the champion from crossing its boundary.
+The witch would use her magic to keep the trees and animals healthy, while the champion would ensure that hunters never kill any creatures deemed essential to the Wood (indicated by a shock with white in their fur).
+Their pact was permanent and impermeable, and the forest was divided, barring both the witch nor the champion from crossing its boundary.

 After the old witch died, one of her spells grew wild, then dangerous.
 Now a magical disease has begun to infect the trees and creatures, threatening to consume the entire forest.
 Hunters call it the _Withering_, as the magic petrifies and then freezes everything it touches.